| |

 sample.
 The Epson salt may have contained metals such as

-manganese or iron and this led to a brownish sediment.
+manganese or iron and this led to a brow

 Oxidation will cause many trace metals to darken in color